Bias Related Harassment Policy

 Reporting Bias-Related Crime & Harassment

 You can report any act of violence to any staff member at North Country Community College.
 Staff and faculty are required to immediately report any act of violence and any other crimes reported to them directly to our Title IX Coordinator at 518-891-2915 ext.
 1209.
-You can also speak with the College Diversity Office & Dean of Student Life at 518-891-2815 ext.
+You can also speak with the College Diversity Office & Associate Vice President of Student Affairs at 518-891-2815 ext.
 1205 in a private setting and explore your options at that time.
 Additionally, individuals can file an incident report with an anonymous reporting option at www.nccc.edu/campus-safety.
 Click on Incident Report Form.
 Even, anonymous reporting helps North Country Community College collect valuable information and may help in any investigation current or in the future.

 Incidents reported to the Title IX Coordinator or the Office of Student Life will be treated with the utmost degree of privacy.
 Alleged incidents of bias-related crimes will result in an investigation and local law enforcement agencies assist where appropriate in the presentation of a case before the courts.
 Local police agencies also has full access to other government agencies (such as the Department of Human Rights and the State Police) in the completion of an investigation and in the rendering of criminal charges.